rudy-alpha/cibot/README.md

 -----
 * When users join with a discord account younger than 90 days.
 * When people leave with a specific group. eg. Capital groups.
 * Notificatins when users are flagged with Mumble hashes of known hostiles.
-(Porting over to new version).
+(Porting over to new version). *Requires you to have a collected list of Mumbles (https://github.com/rudy-alpha/mumble-relay).

 Installation
 -----